AdobeDocs/experience-platform.de-DE/help/sources/tutorials/ui/create/protocols/odata.md

 ### Erforderliche Anmeldedaten sammeln

-Für den Zugriff auf Ihr [!DNL OData] Konto in müssen Sie die folgenden Werte angeben [!DNL Platform]:
+In order to access your [!DNL OData] account in [!DNL Platform], you must provide the following values:

 | Berechtigung | Beschreibung |
 | ---------- | ----------- |